peterjc/galaxy_blast/tools/blastxml_to_top_descr/README.rst

 v0.0.9  - Updated citation information (Cock et al. 2013).
 v0.0.10 - Update help text to mention BLAST+ 2.2.28 can produce tabular files
-          including the description/title (via the salltitles field).
+          including the description/title (via the salltitles field). v0.1.0  - Switch to using an optparse based API for Python script internally.
 ======= ======================================================================